chazzka/clanekforest/clanek.md

 The observed space is bounded by minimum and maximum in each feature.

 Consider now point $P_a$ as depicted in Figure X.
-Using our new approach, $P_a$ falls into an area (node) with the *depth = 3*, isolating $P_a$ from the rest of the anomalies.
+In the proposed solution, $P_a$ falls into an area (node) with the *depth = 3*, isolating $P_a$ from the rest of the anomalies.
-This allows the distinctions between the points, making later novelty evaluation much more feasible.
+This allows the distinction between the points, making later novelty evaluation much more feasible.

-Figure X shows, that after three runs (max_depth = 3) we successfully isolated the novel datapoints by fitting them in the regions of larger depth.
+Figure X shows, that after three runs (max_depth = 3) the novel datapoints had been isolated by fitting them in the regions of larger depth.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares_novelty.svg)
 > Figure X Isolation Forest novelty point insertion on using our novelty approach.
 Squares being points fed after the learning.